jeremi-ah/demo-repo2/README.md

-Expalnation of what the project entails
+Explanation of what the project entails